 Amount of Cycles per day: 1 closure every 90 minutes, 24 hours a day.
 (Operated 16 times per day).

-How much air is available to close the Pinch Valve: 4 BAR, but advised to drop to 3 BAR.
+How much air is available to close the Pinch Valve for PVC powder: 4 BAR, but advised to drop to 3 BAR.

 (Only 2-2.5 BAR pressure above the line pressure is required to close the valve fully.
 Using more pressure than needed can shorten the lifetime of the sleeve).